dkorotkov444/meet/README.md

 ### Feature 4.
 Use the App When Offline

 #### Scenario 1.
-Show cached data when thereâ€™s no internet connection.
+Show cached data when there is no internet connection.

 *Given* the user has previously loaded event data while online